OmarAlazaizeh/clima-flutter/README.md

 ## Description

-This is a flutter application for geting the status of the weather, this app is from the Dart and flutter course by App Brewer.
+This is a flutter application for geting the status of the weather, this app is from the Dart and Flutter course by App Brewery.

 ## Our Goal